IQSS/dataverse/doc/sphinx-guides/source/developers/troubleshooting.rst

 Save these changes at the top of the page and restart your Glassfish server to try it out.

 The mail session can also be set from command line.
-To use this method, you will need to delete your notifyMailSession and create a new one.
-See the below example:
+To use this method, you will need to delete your notifyMailSession and create a new one:

 - Delete: ``./asadmin delete-javamail-resource mail/MyMailSession``
 - Create (remove brackets and replace the variables inside): ``./asadmin create-javamail-resource --mailhost [smtp.gmail.com] --mailuser [test\@test\.com] --fromaddress [test\@test\.com] --property mail.smtp.auth=[true]:mail.smtp.password=[password]:mail.smtp.port=[465]:mail.smtp.socketFactory.port=[465]:mail.smtp.socketFactory.fallback=[false]:mail.smtp.socketFactory.class=[javax.net.ssl.SSLSocketFactory] mail/notifyMailSession``